5 Concrete Steps To Personalizing Your Classroom

 This past December, Mark Zuckerburg incited seismic level waves of excitement with his internet announcement that he and his wife Priscilla will together donate 99% of his Facebook shares.

 In his inspiration letter to his daughter Max explaining his decision, Zuckerburg spends a notable portion — a full 7 paragraphs — hailing personalized learning as a way “to give all children a better education and more equal opportunity.”

 It’s not just Zuckerberg; personalized learning has become a buzzword everywhere.
 But what does ‘personalized learning’ really mean?
-More importantly, what does it mean for the audience who care most about this term: the teachers who want to implement this pedagogical strategy in their classrooms?
+More importantly, what does it mean for the audience who cares most about this term: the teachers who want to implement this pedagogical strategy in their classrooms?

 After speaking with teachers every single day about the benefits and challenges of additional technology in their classrooms, we’ve noticed that the concept of personalized learning has not only eluded many educators but had also instilled fear and, worse, resentment.
 Though it’s written about everywhere, we’ve been hard-pressed to find the true tangibles for teachers willing and excited to make this happen in their classrooms.